Jeli120528/Smart-chat-bot/README.md

 # Smart-chat-bot
 # Chat Assistant

-A real-time chat application built with React, Express, and WebSocket that lets you interact with an AI assistant.
+A real-time demo chat application built with React, Express, and WebSocket that lets you interact with an AI assistant.
 Features include:

 - Real-time messaging with AI
 - Message search functionality